-Can a personal Trainer Fix your Posture?
-(Most can’t)
+Can a personal Trainer Fix Your Posture?

 Short answer: No - most personal trainers can’t fix posture.